 - Bachelor of Arts and Science (B.A.&Sc.) - Hons.
 Sustainability, Science & Society (60 cr, plus a Minor (18-24 cr))

 As an Honours student, you are responsible for:

 - verifying your eligibility with the Bieler School's Academic Adviser.

 - securing a thesis supervisor (see Academic Adviser for assistance).
 Thesis supervisors must be a McGill Faculty Member who conducts interdisciplinary research (examples: Bieler School Jointly-Appointed Faculty and Associate Members of the Bieler School of Environment).

-- developing a project proposal with your supervisor that is relevant to your Domain
+- developing a project proposal with your supervisor that is relevant to your Concentration

 - completing the Student-Supervisor Agreement Form (SSAF) -- the ENVR 495 SSAF or the ENVR 494 SSAF -- and submitting it at least one month before the first day of classes of the term in which you wish to begin your Honours.
 Note: ENVR 494 is used only for the B.Arts Joint Honours Program.
 If you are in the B.Arts Joint Honours program and are uncertain as to whether you should be completing the ENVR 494 SSAF or the ENVR 495 SSAF, please get in touch with the Program Adviser of the Bieler School of Environment.

 - presenting your Honours research at the Fall symposium (if your Honours is completed in the summer or fall terms) or the Spring symposium (if your Honours is finished in the winter term)

 - as an in-progress Honours student, attending the Symposiums that take place while you are registered in the Honours program